 A winner of two Fulbright awards, Erickson has held fellowships with the Carnegie Council on Ethics and International Affairs, the Scholar's Roundtable-NYU School of Law and the National Foundation for the Improvement of Education.
 She is a Leadership Fellow of the National Center for Science and Civic Engagement and a member of the board of directors of the American Conference of Academic Deans as well as the World Affairs Council of New Hampshire.

-An associate professor of mathematics at SNHU since 2009, Dr. Megan Paddack is also the program coordinator for Middle School Mathematics Education program.
-Courses taught include college algebra, finite mathematics, mathematics for elementary education I and II, mathematics for the humanities, and mathematical proofs and problem solving.
-Paddack's dissertation study was focused on middle school math teachers and she has years of experience teaching practicing teachers.
+An associate professor of mathematics at SNHU since 2009, Dr. Megan Paddack is also the program coordinator for Middle School and Secondary Mathematics Education programs.
+Courses taught include: Mathematics for Elementary Education I and II, The Heart of Mathematics, Mathematical Proofs and Problem Solving, Geometry for Teachers, Algebra for Teachers, Abstract Algebra, Research and Practice, Number Theory, and doctoral classes on research methodology.
+She currently chairs and serves on a number for dissertation committees for the Ed.
+D. in Educational Leadership at SNHU and has also served on committees for dissertations outside of this program and at other institutions.
+Paddack's dissertation study was focused on middle school math teachers and she has years of experience teaching pre-service and practicing teachers.

-Current and recent SNHU committees include chair of the University Curriculum Committee, chair of the School of Liberal Arts Curriculum Committee, Task Force for Faculty Evaluations, Faculty Center for Innovation and Excellence in Teaching, Search Committees for Mathematics Department, English Department, and School of Education, Doctorate of Education Development Committee, and the School of Education Advisory Board.
+Current and recent SNHU committees include chair of the University Curriculum Committee, chair of the School of Liberal Arts Curriculum Committee, Task Force for Faculty Evaluations, Center for Teaching and Learning, SNHU Honors Program, Search Committees for Mathematics Department, English Department, and School of Education, Doctorate of Education Development Committee, and the School of Education Advisory Board.

-Sawyer received her Bachelor of Science in Mathematics Education at the University of Colorado at Denver, her Master of Science in Applied Mathematics and her Doctor of Philosophy in Applied Mathematics from North Carolina State University.
+Sawyer received their Bachelor of Science in Mathematics Education from University of Colorado Denver, a Certificate of Post-Baccalaureate Studies in Mathematics from Smith College, and their Master of Science in Mathematics and Doctor of Philosophy in Applied Mathematics from North Carolina State University.
+Sawyer was nominated for SNHU¹s Excellence in Teaching award in 2015, as well as several teaching awards from North Carolina State University.

 An associate professor of mathematics, Pamela Cohen's goal is "to demystify math" for her students.
 At SNHU since 1984, Cohen has been teaching mathematics at the secondary and post-secondary level for more than 40 years.
 In the community, she has been preparing high school students for the SATs and building their confidence for college math courses.
 She is also involved with curriculum development at the high school level.
 In addition, she researches standards and best practices for high schools.